pluralsight/guides/in-review/microsoft-net/asp-net-mvc-populating-dropdown-lists-in-razor-views-using-the-mvvm-design-pattern-entity-framework-and-ajax/article.md

 ### Controller action

 The JavaScript on the page (Create.cshtml) calls a controller action to get the data from the server asynchronously.
-The controller action's job is to call the repository to get the data, then convert it from an IEnumberable of SelectListItems to JSON format and pass it back to the page.
+The controller action's job is to call the repository to get the data, then convert it from an IEnumerable of SelectListItems to JSON format and pass it back to the page.

 #### CustomerController.cs, GetRegions action